qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

 >>> results
 array([[5, 4, 3, 2, 1, 2, 3],
         [5, 4, 3, 2, 1, 2, 3]])
-!!!
+TODO: !!!
 Change this results for the actual sinusoidal ones (change wait_times of execution if needed) !!!